danilopereira/spring-cloud-architecture/README.md

 The business logic consists in: based on an existing user, create a customer and apply him/her to new loan service.

+The project has been built with the following technologies:
+- Java 8
+- Spring Boot
+- Spring Cloud
+- Eureka
+- JWT

 ## Startup

 To build and run the project, you just have to execute the following commands respecting order of execution: